Indian Chinese cuisine: Sweets and desserts

+Indian Chinese cuisine of Southeast Asia

+In Southeast Asia, particularly Malaysia and Singapore, many popular dishes carry influence from both Indian and Chinese cuisine due to cultural syncretism.
+Malaysian and Singaporean Chinese cuisine is primarily based on Fujian, Cantonese, Teochew, and Hakka cuisines, while their Indian cuisine is primarily based on South Indian cuisine, especially from Tamil, Telugu, and Malayali cuisine.
+Chinese and Indian cultures have also fused in Singapore and Malaysia, with Chinese and Indian relationships being the most common intercultural relationships in both countries.
+Singaporean and Malaysian dishes that carry influence from both Indian and Chinese cuisines include fish head curry and mee goreng, and popular Indian Chinese dishes such as Manchurian and chili chicken are also popular in Singapore and Malaysia.

 Availability

-Indian or Calcutta Chinese food is readily available in major metropolitan areas of India such as Kolkata along with other towns and cities in West Bengal, Mumbai, Chennai, Guwahati, Hyderabad, Delhi and Bangalore.
-It is also available in a number of towns and at dhabas (roadside stalls), also popularly referred to as "Fast food", adjacent to major Indian roads and highways.
+Indian or Kolkata-style Chinese food is readily available in major metropolitan areas of India.
+It is also available in a number of towns and at dhabas adjacent to highways.
 Many restaurants have a Chinese section in their menus, and some are even dedicated to serving Indian Chinese food.
-It can also be found in mobile kitchen carts (lari or rekdi) that ply the streets of cities, prepared in woks over a portable gas burner.
-Manchurian sauce, Schezwan sauce, soy sauce and Hakka noodles are available in many stores in cities across the country.
+It can also be found in mobile kitchen carts, prepared in woks over a portable gas burner.
+Manchurian sauce, Schezwan sauce, soy sauce fresh and dry Hakka noodles are available in many stores in cities across the country.

-As of 2007, Chinese cuisine ranked as India's most favourite cuisine (after local food), growing at 9% annually.
-It is the most favoured option when young people go out to eat and the second favorite (after south Indian cuisine) when families dine out.
+In 2007, Chinese cuisine ranked as India's favourite cuisine after local food, growing at 9% annually.
+It is the most favoured option when young people go out to eat and the second favourite (after south Indian cuisine) when families dine out.

-Many overseas Indian restaurants in the West and the Middle East also cater to the overseas Indians' nostalgic taste for Indian Chinese food.
-The cuisine is also branching out into the mainstream in major cities of North America, such as New York City, San Francisco, Seattle, Philadelphia, Chicago, Toronto, Los Angeles, Atlanta, Montreal, Phoenix and Vancouver.
+Many Indian restaurants in the West and the Middle East also cater to the overseas Indians' nostalgic taste for Indian Chinese food.
+The cuisine is also branching out into the mainstream in major cities of North America.
 Chinese food in Nairobi, Kenya, also tends to be of this style.
-It is also available in Australia, especially in Sydney and Melbourne.
+It is also available in Australia, especially in Brisbane, Melbourne and Sydney.
 In many of these places, the restaurants are labelled as Hakka Chinese, when in fact the cuisine itself has very little resemblance to authentic Hakka cuisine.
-"Hakka" label in these restaurants are usually referring to the owner's origins, and many Chinese restaurant owners in India were of Hakka origin.
+The "Hakka" label in these restaurants are usually referring to the owner's origins, and many Chinese restaurant owners in India were of Hakka origin.